Was I raped?

 Defining what happened and taking care of yourself are crucial parts of the healing process.
 Of course, the two may be related.
 To begin the healing process, you might try any number of the following actions:

 - Find a safe, trusting environment.
 Give yourself space to sort things out by distancing yourself physically from the situation.
 Additionally, you might find safety in a specific person such as a trusted friend, family member, clergyperson, rape crisis advocate, counselor, or teacher/professor who can keep you company, listen to you, and lend support.

 - Call a counselor or support person.
 Someone trained in supporting survivors of sexual assault such as a sexual assault advocate or mental health professional can help you come to terms with your feelings and make informed decisions about next steps.
 A trained counselor or support person can listen to you, help you understand what happened, explore your feelings, and identify the impact of what happened.
-S/he also can help you explore your options concerning reporting and any legal action you might take.
+They can also help you explore your options concerning reporting and any legal action you might take.
 A trained counselor or support person also can provide advocacy or accompaniment if you choose to report this incident to the criminal justice system.
-If you're at Columbia, you can contact the Barnard/Columbia Rape Crisis/Anti-Violence Support Center and/or make an appointment to speak with a counselor at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).

 - See a health care provider as soon as possible after the event.
 Seeking medical attention is strongly recommended following a sexual assault, to address any risk for sexually transmitted infections (STIs) and pregnancy (for female survivors).
 [Emergency contraception (EC), for example, may be taken within 120 hours of unprotected, unanticipated intercourse to help prevent pregnancy.]
 Also, sexual assault that involves any form of penetration may result in injuries that are not immediately apparent, so medical attention is definitely encouraged.
 Furthermore, a health care provider can document injuries and/or collect any forensic evidence.